TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 * Show your appreciation for those who have helped you on your journey like `@odin-bot ++`.
 * Don't forget about all the [available rooms](https://gitter.im/orgs/TheOdinProject/rooms) each categorised by development topic which you can join.

-### Forum Features
+### Forum Specific Features

-* The forum supports embedded 'replits.''
+* The forum supports embedded 'replits.'
 These are essentially runnable code.
 This is great for sharing code for help or feedback.
 You'll learn more about this later.
 * As you spend time in the forums helping others or being helped, your trust level will slowly ascend and you'll unlock more and more functionality.